 With leakware and doxware, the attacker threatens to publish sensitive information on the victim’s hard drive if they do not pay a ransom.
 Companies with private proprietary information like patents and sensitive schematics may find themselves a favorite target of leakware and doxware.

 Hackers tend to ask for payment using methods such as Western Union or through a text message.
 This helps them hide their identity.
 Once they have the money, they decrypt the files and free up the system.
 Some demand bitcoin payments due to their anonymity and a lack of a middleman.

-Keep in mind that some attackers masquerade as law enforcement or government officials.
+Keep in mind that some attackers masquerade as U.S. law enforcement or government officials.
 They may say they are shutting down the victim’s computer because pornography or pirated software was found on it.
 They then demand the victim pay a “fine” before they release their computer.

-Common Attack Targets
+Common Ransomware Attack Targets

-They also target companies that have an urgent need to access their files, such as organizations that depend on databases and storehouses of marketing collateral or applications to run their day-to-day business.
+Ransomware attacks also target companies that have an urgent need to access their files, such as organizations that depend on databases and storehouses of marketing collateral or applications to run their day-to-day business.
 The business may reason that even though the attacker is asking for a couple thousand dollars, they will lose far more if business interruption continues.

 Unfortunately, anyone can end up a target.
 In fact, malware does not even need to be sent from the attacker straight to the victim’s computer.
 It can spread on its own.
 Malicious code can be embedded in a normal-looking advertisement.
 Anyone can click on it and end up a victim.

 While attacks are the most common on people’s desktops and laptops, any device with an operating system can fall victim.
 This includes cell phones, tablets, and other mobile devices.
 To ensure all devices are safe, a comprehensive endpoint detection and response (EDR) solution may be necessary.
 With EDR, you can identify threats in real time and prepare and protect the devices on your network to make them less susceptible to attack.